 - Left Column: Use the left-hand side of the data as the column headings.

-Things to Remember About Consolidate Data in Excel
+Things to Remember

 This has been a guide to Consolidate Data in Excel.
-Here we discuss how to Consolidate Data from multiple excel worksheets into a single worksheet along with practical examples and downloadable excel template.
+Here we discuss how to Consolidate Data from multiple excel worksheets into a single worksheet along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –